ivanrazu/ivanrazu.github.io/_pages/research.md

 ### A Data-driven Mathematical Study of the Role of Energy in Sepsis.

-* Building up on our previous model, we are currently working on determining main diferences across survivors and non-survivors on a study done on thirty-two baboons that were sedated, and 2 ×10^9 colony forming units per kilogram of Escherichia coli were infused IV into each subject over 2 hours.
-Our main goal is to identify the role of energetics in each of the groups and to determine cause of death for the non-survivor cohort.
+* Building up on our previous model, we developed a mathematical model to determine main diferences across survivors and non-survivors on a sepsis study done on thirty-two  baboons.
+We identified parameters that help to predict survival outcomes and also highlights energy dependent factors that modulate the immune response.

 {% include base_path %}